rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-java.md

 want to share the queue between producers and consumers.

 But that's not the case for our logger.
-We want to hear about all currently flowing log messages, not just a subset of messages.
+We want to hear about all log messages, not just a subset of them.
 We're also interested only in currently flowing messages not in the old ones.
 To solve that we need two things.